(This post may contain affiliate links. Please read our disclosure policy for more information.)

 How to Wash Dishes Camping, A Step-by-Step Guide

 The process for washing dishes when camping can be broken down into five simple steps.
+These can be used for many types of camping, or anytime you don’t have a sink available for cleaning dishes while camping.

 Some campers swear by the 2- or 3-bin system for cleaning dishes at the campsite.
 One bin with soapy water for washing dishes and a second basin with clean water for rinsing.
-Sometimes a 3rd basin of really hot water is used to sanitize dishes.
+Sometimes the 3rd basin of really hot water is used to sanitize dishes.

 We like to keep our gear to a minimum, so while the steps below are for using just one basin, we’ve added notes for anyone who wants to try methods that use multiple basins.